warbacon/zunder-zsh/README.md

 Depending on your operating system, the necessary icons will be installed if needed, but may require additional configuration.

-If you do not see the icons correctly and do not want to complicate your life, you can install a [Nerd Font](https://www.nerdfonts.com/) and set it as default on your terminal.
+If you don't see the icons correctly and don't want to complicate your life, you can install a [Nerd Font](https://www.nerdfonts.com/) and set it as default on your terminal.